 2. Vertical Thighs Using A Ball Or Towel:

-It lifts the pelvic floor muscles.
-When you combine this exercise with floor lifts, you will be working your muscles from all the angles.
+This exercise lifts the pelvic floor muscles.
+When you combine this exercise with floor lifts, you will be working these muscles from all the angles.

 - Stand against a support, like a wall or a chair, at an arm’s length by keeping your hands on the support.